Lake Region State College has been a big part of Dr. Doug Darling’s life.

 The project was listed as LRSC’s top facility need and also was included in the State Board of Higher Education’s capital project list.
 The center was included in the Governor’s Executive Budget, supported by the Senate, and is currently being reviewed in the House.
 The project, if funded, would renovate and expand the current Erlandson Technical Center to better accommodate nursing, wind energy, automotive technology, electronics, and law enforcement programs.

-Page 2 of 2 - “These programs have great graduation rates and the graduates live and work in North Dakota.
+“These programs have great graduation rates and the graduates live and work in North Dakota.
 We can do more with these programs, but we need more space,” Darling said.

 The college’s nursing students pass their NCLEX exams and live and work in North Dakota.
 From 2006 to 2011, 88 percent of LRSC nursing graduates were placed in jobs in North Dakota.